ctnBobong32/Lophine/README_EN.md

 - Supported some Bukkit plugin
 - Configurable vanilla features
 - Tpsbar support
+- Useful fixes of bugs of folia
+- Linear and BufferedLinear(AKA. b_linear)(a reimplementation of linear) region format support
 - Useful optimizations to improve the performance of single threaded region
 - More functions